TheWoholo/WECRecSystemsTasksSreyasLakkimsetti/README.md

 I used to block method where i execute some parts sequentially and some parts parallely Depending on the chunk size, either sequential or parallel methods for the subparts are better

+Note that, depending on the size of the loop, either parallel or sequential method is better bcos calling pragma takes some time, but when the size becomes very large, this wont make a big difference

 for task3

 Note that, we can perform task3 using a code very similar to task2